Three Functions, Not One

 How the Model Maps Each Function

-₿C (Bitcoin Currency) is the unit of account — and only the unit of account.
+₿C (Bitcoin Currency) is the unit of account , and only the unit of account.
 No ₿C tokens exist.
-Nothing denominated "₿C" moves in a transaction. ₿C is the number on the price tag, the number on the paycheck, the number on the invoice.
-It is a denomination protocol — a standard for expressing value, not a product.
+Nothing denominated "₿C" moves in a transaction. ₿C is the number on the price tag, the number on the invoice, the number in the contract.
+It is a denomination protocol , a standard for expressing value, not a product.

 ₿C is defined as the cumulative arithmetic mean of every Bitcoin Average Daily Price since the genesis block.
-It moves approximately 0.04% per day — stable enough that a merchant can set prices and leave them unchanged for a month.
+Its daily appreciation rate converges toward Bitcoin's own long-run growth rate , stable enough that a merchant can set prices and leave them unchanged for a month.
 And because it is a cumulative mean of Bitcoin's entire price history, ₿C appreciates predictably over time.
 The unit of account itself gets stronger, not weaker.
 This is the inversion of fiat.

 This is the Bitcoin circular economy.
-Merchants price in sats or ₿C. Workers receive sats.
+Merchants price in sats.
+Workers receive sats.
 Payments move over Lightning.
 The entire loop operates without touching fiat at any point.
 BTC is the native medium of exchange for this economy, and it exists today.

 ₿USD (Treasury-Backed Digital Currency) is the medium of exchange designed for people coming from the fiat economy.
-Each token is pegged to $1 and redeemable for $1 on demand, backed by Bitcoin reserves held on the base layer.
-The $1 peg is the familiar interface — the on-ramp.
+Each ₿USD is pegged to $1 and redeemable for $1 on demand, backed by Bitcoin reserves held on the base layer.
+The $1 peg is the familiar interface , the on-ramp.
 Users think they are using a better dollar.
 Under the hood, they are participating in a Bitcoin-reserve economy.

 ₿USD is not the medium of exchange in the fiat economy.
-It is the medium of exchange at the boundary — the bridge instrument that lets fiat-native users transact in a Bitcoin-backed system without knowing they have crossed the line.
+It is the medium of exchange at the boundary , the bridge instrument that lets fiat-native users transact in a Bitcoin-backed system without knowing they have crossed the line.
 A customer's wallet displays their balance in ₿C terms.
-When they pay for coffee, ₿USD tokens move from buyer to seller.
+When they pay for coffee, ₿USD moves from buyer to seller.
 Neither party sees a Bitcoin spot price.
-The experience is indistinguishable from any conventional digital payment — except the currency they hold appreciates slowly rather than eroding.
+The experience is indistinguishable from any conventional digital payment , except the currency they hold appreciates slowly rather than eroding.

 The transitional label is deliberate.
-As the ecosystem matures — as merchants price in ₿C, workers receive ₿C-denominated wages, tokens circulate peer-to-peer without anyone redeeming for fiat — ₿USD becomes a native instrument too.
+As the ecosystem matures , as more merchants accept ₿USD, as more suppliers cross over, as ₿USD circulates peer-to-peer without anyone redeeming for fiat , ₿USD becomes a native instrument too.
 The $1 peg becomes an exit feature rather than a defining characteristic.
-The token's primary identity shifts from "digital dollar" to "₿C circulation token that happens to have a fiat exit."
-Over time, the proportion of tokens ever redeemed for fiat naturally declines, and the boundary between the two economies dissolves.
+Over time, the proportion of outstanding ₿USD ever redeemed for fiat naturally declines, and the boundary between the two economies blurs.
+Most participants will live on this bridge for a very long time, and that is the realistic condition the system is designed for.

 Bitcoin is the store of value and the settlement layer.
 It is the reserve asset sitting in on-chain wallets backing the entire system above it.
 Every satoshi in reserve is publicly verifiable on Bitcoin's base layer.
 No bank vault.
 No auditor's report.
 On-chain transparency, 24/7.

 Bitcoin never moves during routine commerce.
-A million ₿USD transactions can occur on the sidechain without a single satoshi moving on-chain.
-Bitcoin moves only at the boundaries: when new tokens are minted (fiat enters, Bitcoin is purchased at spot) or when tokens are redeemed for fiat exit (Bitcoin is sold from reserves).
+A million ₿USD transactions can occur on The ₿ridge Network without a single satoshi moving on-chain.
+Bitcoin moves only at the boundaries: when new ₿USD is minted (fiat enters, Bitcoin is purchased at spot) or when ₿USD is redeemed for fiat exit (Bitcoin is sold from reserves).
 The base layer's role is to hold and secure the reserves, not to process payments.

 Comparative Analysis